What is this medicine?

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take this medicine with food.
+Do not open or chew this medicine.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 For your anti-HIV therapy to work as well as possible, take each dose exactly as prescribed.
 Do not skip doses or stop your medicine even if you feel better.
 Skipping doses may make the HIV virus resistant to this medicine and other medicines.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.